-- Where the donor has made multiple gifts to the University totalling more than £100,000, CUDAR and CAm will be responsible for ensuring that overall good stewardship practice is being followed. - Where a formal trust fund under University Statutes and Ordinances has been established, CUDAR will be responsible for producing and sending formal financial reports in line with the policy established by the Joint Committee on Development (JCD).
+- Where the donor has made multiple gifts to the University totalling more than £100,000, CUDAR and CAm will be responsible for ensuring that overall good stewardship practice is being followed. - Where a formal trust fund under University Statutes and Ordinances has been established, CUDAR will be responsible for producing and sending formal financial reports.